Jason Bowles

-Jason Bowles (born November 24, 1982) is an American professional stock car racing driver.
+Jason Bowles (born November 24, 1982) is an American former professional stock car racing driver.
 He won the NASCAR K&N Pro Series West championship in 2009.

 Racing career

 Early career

 He made his NASCAR West Series debut in the No. 22 Sunrise Ford/Turbo Torq Ford in 2007, posting two wins – one at California Speedway and the other at Miller Motorsports Park – on his way to becoming Rookie of the Year.
 For 2008 he recorded four wins and five poles, finishing second in the points.
-In 2009 Bowles won at Phoenix International Raceway, Toyota Speedway at Irwindale and Infineon Raceway, recorded 3 poles, and won the Camping World West Series championship.
+In 2009, Bowles won at Phoenix International Raceway, Toyota Speedway at Irwindale and Infineon Raceway, recorded three poles, and won the Camping World West Series championship.

 NASCAR

-For 2010 he no longer had a full-time ride, instead running partial schedules in the K&N Pro Series West and NASCAR Canadian Tire Series.
+For 2010, Bowles no longer had a full-time ride, instead running partial schedules in the K&N Pro Series West and NASCAR Canadian Tire Series.
 He entered the Toyota All-Star Showdown at Irwindale winning on a late-race pass, the biggest win of his career.

 He made his NASCAR Nationwide Series debut at Phoenix International Raceway in 2009 for Specialty Racing, crashing out and finishing 31st.
 In 2010 he finished 25th in the spring Phoenix race for RAB Racing.
-Bowles also ran in three truck races in 2010 with a best finish of 16th.
-He ran 3 Nationwide Series races with Rusty Wallace Racing in 2011 in the #64 Toyota.
-For 2012 he moved up to the Nationwide Series full-time with MacDonald Motorsports, competing for Rookie of the Year in the No. 81; he finished 13th in season points.
+Bowles also ran in three NASCAR Craftsman Truck Series races in 2010 with a best finish of sixteenth.
+He ran three Nationwide Series races with Rusty Wallace Racing in 2011 in the #64 Toyota.
+For 2012, he moved up to the Nationwide Series full-time with MacDonald Motorsports, competing for Rookie of the Year in the No. 81; he finished thirteenth in season points.

 In practice and qualifying for the 2013 Toyota/Save Mart 350 at Sonoma Raceway, Bowles substituted for Brian Vickers in the No. 55 Michael Waltrip Racing Toyota, as Vickers was running both the Sonoma race and the Johnsonville Sausage 200 at Road America that weekend.